 Cooking tocino can be as easy as frying it in cooking oil.
-Well anyway that’s how you really cook it right?
-When I cook this at home I usually end up making the surroundings of the meat overcooked or slightly burned and I just couldn’t get it right.
+We think it’s that easy, we begin to wonder, is that the right way to cook it really?
+When I cook this at home I usually end up making the outer parts of the sliced meat overcooked or slightly burned.
+I just couldn’t get it right!
 Most of my tocinos back then were just overcooked and lousy.

-I hope I knew this years ago when I was younger and experimenting in our kitchen so I’m sharing this to those who don’t know yet or maybe knew but forgot.
-This is one alternative or we can say healthier way to cook it.
+If only I knew about this years ago when I was younger and still experimenting in our kitchen, I could’ve served better food.
+I’m sharing this to those who don’t know yet or maybe knew but forgot (which always happens to a lot!).
+This is one alternative or we can also say healthier way to cook it.
 You’ll feel like you “professionally” cooked it!

 My sister and I had a chance to cook some stuff including tocino this weekend since she slept over for the weekend.

-1. Prepare your homemade tocino and freeze or buy from supermarkets and groceries.
+1. Make your own homemade tocino and freeze.
+Of course, it can also be purchased from supermarkets and groceries too.
 We always buy the fatless tocino from Pampanga’s Best.
-It’s the best for us!
+Less fats and less oil!
 You can buy them in leading groceries and supermarkets nationwide (in the Philippines).

 2.Thaw the pack or you can also cook them straight from the freezer and thaw while cooking.

 3. Remove the tocino from the pack and put them on your frying pan.
-No need to use cooking oil this time.
+No need to use cooking oil.

-4. Put a little water.
-Like half submerge what are in the pan.
+4. Put a little water, like half submerged, in the pan.
 Don’t put too much.
 This won’t serve as a soup for the tocino so control the quantity.

 6. Share and enjoy!

 No need for cooking oil which makes it less oil and possibly softer than if you overcook it.
-Trust me, I cook our tocino food nicely since I knew about this.
-Try doing this from now on feel like a chef yourself (hahaha!
-But it’s as simple as frying right?).
+Trust me, I cook our tocino food nicely since I knew about this method.
+It saves time thawing and prepare it too.
+Try doing this from now on feel like a chef yourself.